 In recent years, e-service quality has become a dominant factor in the success of e-commerce (Santos, 2003).
 In a virtual environment, where there is no face-to-face contact, it is even more crucial for shopping websites to provide consumers with good service as reassurance while they search for information, make purchase orders, and await their orders by delivery (Ahn et al., 2004).
 Various methods have been used to measure e-service quality in the past.
 For instance, Wolfinbarger and Gilly (2003) believed that the sub-constructs of customer service, security/privacy, website design, and fulfillment/reliability best reflected online e-tail quality (eTailQ).
 Francis (2009) indicated that electronic services should include account setup, online services, customer service, and security.
 Kim et al. (2006) established E-A-S-QUAL, which included nine dimensions: efficiency, fulfillment, system availability, privacy, responsiveness, contact, personalization, information, and graphic style.
-Previous investigations of e-service quality have, for the most part, gauged consumers' feelings during their service experiences but did not consider the after-sales service recovery.
+Previous investigations of e-service quality have, for the most part, gauged consumers' feelings during their service experiences but did not consider the after-sales service aspects of the product, such as the quality of after-sales communication and service recovery.